Aiswaryasudhir/Multilingual-braille-recognition/README.md

 We have hosted and deployed the web application using flask on localhost. follow the instructions below to run Flask and access our web app:
-1-Clone the repository.
+1- Clone the repository.

-2-Install python , anaconda (jupyter notebook) and spyder 3- Navigate to the directory where this repository is downloaded.
+2- Install python , anaconda (jupyter notebook) and spyder

+3- Navigate to the directory where this repository is downloaded.

 4- Open the jupyter notebook files for each language , pip install the necesaary modules and then run and save the model in the same directory.

 5- Open the flaskdeploy.py file in spyder and run it.

 6- the web application will be now available in your localhost with default port as 8000.